Ayyankhan101/MLFQ-Scheduling/docs/CONFIGURATION_GUIDE.md

 - Summary statistics
 - Timestamped filename for easy identification

+## Configuration Consistency Across All Options

+### Consistent Parameter Application

+As of the latest updates, all configuration parameters (including priority boost interval) are now consistently applied across all menu options:

+1. **Menu Option 10 (Compare Last Queue Algorithms)**: Now respects the current configuration settings including:
+   - Number of queues
+   - Priority boost interval
+   - Base time quantum
+   - Quantum multiplier
+   - This ensures that algorithm comparisons are performed with your currently configured parameters rather than default values

+2. **All Other Options**: Configuration parameters are maintained across the session and applied consistently to any new scheduler instances created during execution

+### Persistent Configuration Behavior

+- When you configure parameters via option 6 or load presets via option 7, those settings remain active for all subsequent operations
+- The "Load example process set with default values" (option 9) sets a global example set that is used across other options, but the scheduling parameters remain as configured
+- The "Compare Last Queue Algorithms" (option 10) now uses your current configuration for fair comparisons

+### Best Practices with Configurable Parameters

+1. **Set Parameters Before Comparisons**: Configure your desired parameters before running algorithm comparisons to get results relevant to your specific use case

+2. **Reset When Needed**: If you want to test with default values, simply restart the application or load a preset configuration

+3. **Verify Active Configuration**: Your current configuration is displayed when starting execution modes, allowing you to verify parameters are set as expected

 ## Saving Configurations

 Currently, configurations are session-based.
 To reuse a configuration: